Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 • A Latina woman being mistaken for the secretary even though she’s the manager.

-While microaggressions may be well-intentioned, their impact is still negative: leaving women of color with the ever-present reminder that they’re still seen as “less than” or “other” no matter how hard they work.
+While microaggressions may be well-intentioned, their impact is negative: leaving women of color with the ever-present reminder that they’re still seen as “less than” or “other” no matter how hard they work.
+It's vital that the experiences of women are taken seriously so that women of color feel their negative experiences are not hindering their career growth.

 How you can support women of color in the workplace